eternitywall/blog.eternitywall.com/_posts/2017-12-12-shortest-transaction.md

 ---
 layout: post
 title: "Create the shortest transaction"
-subtitle: "How much a transacion can be squeezed?"
+subtitle: "How much a transaction can be squeezed?"
 author: "leonardo.comandini"
 ---